Labs64/netlicensing.io/_posts/2018-11-23-labs64-netlicensing-2-4-0-is-out.md

 ![NetLicensing Agent](/img/blog/netlicensing-239-offline-agent.png "NetLicensing Agent"){:class="blog-center"}

-## Enable new licensing model "Pricing Table (beta)"

-With the introducing of the new Licensing Model *"Pricing Table (beta)"* NetLicensing offers seamless management, integration and validation of the pricing and membership plans for the vendors' products (from Desktop software to SaaS and IoT).

 ## NetLicensing Shop: Update Stripe integration API

 Labs64 NetLicensing is an official Stripe Verified Partner and offers you a seamless integration of [Stripe payments](https://www.labs64.de/confluence/x/EIDt) in the NetLicensing Shop.